-The Forces of Change podcast series is hosted by Mark Lien, author of the Forces of Change column in Lighting Design + Application magazine.
+The Forces of Change podcast series is hosted by Mark Lien, author of the Progressions column in Lighting Design + Application magazine.
 Lien’s focus on trends and new technologies positions him to explore diverse topics with informed guests, in their own voice, describing the forces of change impacting our lighting community.
 The accelerating pace of change we are experiencing demands continuous education and exposure to new ideas to stay relevant.
 Join Mark and other thought leaders driving our market transformation for these brief but informative dialogues on the issues that we must understand to evaluate effectively.

 The views and opinions expressed in this podcast series are those of the interviewee and do not necessarily reflect the official policies or positions of the IES and its staff.